3 Things to Check Once Your Online Medication Arrives

 Keep Check of Expiration Dates when Ordering Online Medication

 Part of organizing your medications also involves keeping track of expiration dates.
 You may have meds that are only taken as needed instead of on a regular routine.
 These drugs expire and shouldn’t be taken beyond their use.
 If a medication does expire, make sure to dispose of it properly.

 Try to keep your medications separate from other people’s meds in your household.
 If you must share a cupboard or cabinet, take measures to ensure everyone knows where their particular meds live.

 The other thing to consider is if you have a method for taking your meds each day, especially if you take multiple drugs.
 This is when pill organizers/boxes come in handy.
 Just make sure the original bottles are readily available in case you have questions as you go.

 In general, you want to store and organize your meds in a way that makes it easy to keep track of and take them as required.
-It’s recommended to use a location that has a flat surface (in case you drop a pill) or plenty of light.
+It’s recommended to use a location that has a flat surface or plenty of light.
 Never mix medication into a single bottle and keep all lids tightly closed at all times.

 The Bottom Line

-Ordering your prescriptions online from a company like PharmaServe is an exciting way to save money on the meds you need along with an added convenience of staying in the comfort of your own home.
-Just like with anything else you order online, you want to double-check that your order is accurate and complete, that you understand what you’ve ordered, and that you can store it properly and safely.
+Ordering your prescriptions online from a company like PharmaServe is an exciting way to save money on the meds you need along with the added convenience of staying in the comfort of your own home.
+Just like with anything else you order online, you want to double-check that your order is accurate and complete when ordering online medication, that you understand what you’ve ordered, and that you can store it properly and safely.